The Fifth Money Laundering Directive (5AMLD) came into force on January 10, 2020.

 Legal Entities can also be PEPs if they are government owned, or if the senior people controlling the business are themselves PEPs.
 Those who control a companies finances could use it as a front for money laundering or terrorist financing.
 That is why you must perform comprehensive Anti-Money Laundering (AML) checks on beneficial owners, ultimate beneficial owners (those with above 35% share) and company directors.

 7) False Positives Means Lack of Accuracy of Data

 False positives are one of the challenges of PEPs & Sanctions checks.
 Accurately matching individuals against a global population of over 7 billion people with limited & incomplete data is a complex task.

 This is why PEP screening should be part of a more comprehensive AML check which would need to check additional criteria such as addresses, dates of birth, gender, nationality and identity documents to better validate the exact person.
 It is also good practice to check this data across additional secondary sources to cross-reference match results.

 Increased regulation and ongoing monitoring of your clients has the potential to slow down your businesses processes, frustrating your clients and increasing compliance costs.

-NorthRow can streamline your Politically Exposed Persons (PEPs) and Sanctions checks and monitoring as part of NorthRow’s AML compliance solution.
+NorthRow can automate e your Politically Exposed Persons (PEPs) and Sanctions checks and monitoring as part of NorthRow’s AML compliance solution.
 We can check individuals and entities against a multitude of quality global and domestic databases in one go.